 Regional District: Fraser-Fort George

 Prince George is situated in the heart of the province, 800 km north of Vancouver, British Columbia and 740 km west of Edmonton, Alberta.
 Resting at the junction of major provincial Highways 16 and 97, Prince George is also located at the confluence of the Fraser and Nechako Rivers.
 Established on the traditional territory of the Lheidli T’enneh, Prince George is surrounded by vast natural beauty, yet offers full urban amenities and superior connectivity to global destinations.
 The Prince George economy is well-diversified across all sectors.
 Over recent decades, Prince George has developed from a mainly forest-based economy to a city that has a strong natural resource base but also supplies goods and services for a broad range of sector activities throughout Northern BC, within Canada and internationally.
-Prince George’s five largest employment sectors are: wholesale & retail trade, health care & social assistance, manufacturing, construction, and accommodation & food services.
-Over the past decade, combined employment in these sectors has grown more than 19%, increasing the relative presence of the sectors and contributing to the economic strength and stability of the city’s economy.
-The traditional forestry and forest products manufacturing sectors have also evolved to include new markets, innovations and opportunities such as bioenergy.
-The mining sector has become one the fastest growing sectors in the city as businesses capitalize on mineral resource development across the region.
-The presence of the Liquefied Natural Gas (LNG) sector is expected to grow as the BC Government has committed to having three LNG facilities running by 2020.
-The pipelines that are proposed to transport LNG to the ports of Kitimat will likely route through the Prince George region, creating opportunities for Prince George firms engaged in professional services, manufacturing and fabrication, construction and transportation.
+Prince George’s five largest employment sectors are: healthcare & social assistance, wholesale & retail trade, manufacturing, construction, and educational services.
+The traditional forestry and forest products manufacturing sectors have evolved to include new markets, innovations and opportunities such as bioenergy and hydrogen production.
+Prince George businesses have capitalized on the mining sector in the region and ther are currently 300 suppliers to the sector located in the city, benefiting from over $252 million in sales per year.
+The construction of the LNG Canada facility in the region, which is the largest investment in Canadian history, as well as the Coastal Gaslink pipeline, which passes north of Prince George has created opportunities for local firms engaged in professional services, manufacturing and fabrication, construction and transportation.
 The Prince George area includes the municipality of Prince George, the rural Electoral Areas A, C, D and F of the Fraser-Fort George Regional District, and the Fort George Indian Reserve.
 It is equivalent to Statistics Canada's Prince George Census Agglomeration.

 View facts and figures about Prince George, BC to help inform your investment research.
 Click the title to expand and display the statistics.